How Alcohol Addiction Affects the Body

 If you or a loved one struggles with alcohol addiction, get treatment as soon as possible.
 At Silver Pines Treatment Center, we offer a safe and private environment for alcohol addiction recovery.
 We have 16 beds for women and 28 beds for men.
 During you or your loved ones stay at Silver Pines, he or she will receive gender specific treatment to help them focus solely on recovery.

-During residential treatment, Silver Pines Treatment Center uses several therapy techniques based on each client’s needs.
+During residential treatment, Silver Pines Treatment Center uses several addiction treatment therapy techniques based on each client’s needs.
 Along with traditional treatments, we offer holistic therapies such as:

 - Outdoor activities